Download: CRWC BYLAWS 2012

 Section 5: Vacancies

-Any vacancy resulting otherwise than by expiration of term of office of the Director or officer shall be filled by the Board of Directors at any regular meeting or special meeting held subsequent to the announcement of the vacancy, which can either be in writing or at a previous meeting.
+Any vacancy resulting otherwise than by expiration of term of office of the Director or officer shall be filled by the Board of Directors, upon a recommendation from the Governance Committee (Article IX Section 4).
+This shall be done at any regular meeting or special meeting held subsequent to the announcement of the vacancy, which can either be in writing or at a previous meeting.
 A notice shall be forwarded to each Director prior to the next annual, regular or special meeting of the Board, indicating that such vacancy shall be filled.
 Any Director or officer so elected shall hold office during the unexpired term of the Director or Officer to be succeeded.

 Section 6: Regular meetings of the Board of Directors